-Pre-dispute arbitration agreements are typically enforced in the courts when challenged, especially in the United States.
+Pre-dispute arbitration agreements or mandatory arbitration clauses are typically enforced in the courts when challenged, especially in the United States.
 Therefore, if a contract that governs the relationship between the parties has an arbitration clause in it, the parties will likely not be able to choose litigation over arbitration.
-If there is no pre-dispute agreement to arbitrate, the parties will have the freedom to choose how to resolve the dispute.
+If there is no pre-dispute agreement to arbitrate or arbitration clauses, the parties involved will have the freedom to choose how to resolve the dispute.

 Arbitration v.
 Litigation: Similarities and Differences:

-While arbitration and litigation are often placed at odds, there are a few similarities between the two systems that may make choosing one or the other a difficult one.
+While arbitration and court litigation are often placed at odds, there are a few similarities between the two systems that may make choosing one or the other difficult.
 Yet the differences between the two systems allow savvy litigants to choose the best venue for their dispute.

 The similarities and differences provide a window into the factors that will need to be considered as the parties decide whether arbitration or litigation will be the best option for their dispute.

-- Structure of the Hearing: The structure of the hearing can be very similar in arbitration and litigation.
+- Structure of the Hearing: The structure of the arbitration hearing can be very similar to litigation.
 The parties will often give an opening and then present any evidence that they have to support their position.
 The decision-maker will then evaluate the evidence and issue their decision.

 - Decision-maker: Unlike mediation where the parties are responsible for coming up with a solution to the dispute, in arbitration and litigation, the judge, jury, or arbitrator can issue a decision about the dispute that the parties can or have to follow.

-- Representation: Most of the time, the parties in both litigation and arbitration are represented by lawyers who plead their case.
+- Representation: Most of the time, the parties in both litigation and arbitration are represented by lawyers who plead their cases.